halilibrahimcelik/chrome-weather-extension/README.md

 3. **Popup for Detailed Information:** Get comprehensive weather details by clicking on the extension icon to open a popup window.
 This includes information like temperature, humidity, wind speed, and more.
 Stay informed with just a single click.

 4. **Temperature Unit Options:** Choose between metric or imperial units based on your preference.
 WeatherNow+ caters to users worldwide, allowing you to view temperature in Celsius or Fahrenheit.

+5. **Add City with  right click!""
+You can add a city of your choose wihtout opening the exention.
+All you have to do is to select text field and right  click.
+You will see weather extension option.
-5. **User-Friendly Interface:** WeatherNow+ is designed with simplicity in mind.
+6. **User-Friendly Interface:** WeatherNow+ is designed with simplicity in mind.
 The clean layout and intuitive controls make it easy for users of all levels to navigate and access the information they need.

 ## How to Use